1979 and the Last of the Gothic Vampires | The Vampire Lover

 Even though it failed to find much success upon its initial release, Dracula found a second life on video and became well-regarded in recent years.
 It’s a welcome reevaluation since the film is a wonderful take on the classic story.
 It’s a film of modernity taking over the old world, of science pitted against superstition, and the tensions between various religious views.
 But perhaps above all, it is a classic, tragic love story.
 These themes and stories continue to compel and enrapture us across the spans of time.

-In the final piece of Out of Time: 1979 and the Last of the Gothic Vampires, we will look at one more gothic vampire film, one that is unique in several ways.
-It is not a Dracula film; it is set in the present day and is technically not a film at all but a television mini-series: Tobe Hooper’s Salem’s Lot.
+In the final piece of 1979 and the Last of the Gothic Vampires, we will look at one more gothic vampire film, one that is unique in several ways.
+It is not a Dracula film; it is set in the present day and is technically not a film at all but a television mini-series: Tobe Hooper’s Salem’s Lot. 🩸

 Haining, Peter.
 The Dracula Scrapbook.
 Longmeadow Press.
 Stamford, CT.
 1987, 1992